 After Evelyn jumped and landed on the roof of the Cadillac parked on 34th street, crowds began to assemble around the scene.
 As the Brooklyn Daily Eagle reported, “Forenoon shoppers on Fifth Avenue were horrified.”
 It was then that Robert Wiles rushed across the street to take his photo.
 Although Wiles’ photograph is the one best remembered, several other photographs taken from the Empire State Building or the building across the street also made their way to the wire services:

-Across the street, Robert C. Wiles, a student photographer, also noticed the commotion and rushed to the scene where he took several photos, including this one, some four minutes after her death.
-Later, on the observation deck, Detective Frank Murray found her tan (or maybe gray, reports differ) cloth coat neatly folded over the observation deck wall, a brown make-up kit filled with family pictures and a black pocketbook with the note which read:
+Later detective Frank Murray found her tan (or maybe gray—reports differ) cloth coat neatly folded over the observation deck wall, a brown make-up kit filled with family pictures and a black pocketbook with her suicide note which read:

 Her body was identified by her sister Helen Brenner and, according to her wishes, she was cremated.
 There is no grave.

-Evelyn was the 12th suicide from the building and the sixth to clear all of the setbacks.
+Construction of the Empire State building began in the spring of 1930 and even before its completion the first person had jumped to their death.
+The building, like the Golden Gate Bridge—built seven years later—became a magnet for those contemplating suicide.
+Evelyn was the 12th person to jump from the building and the sixth to clear all of the setbacks.
 She was one of five people in a three week period to attempt suicide from the observation deck.
-In response a 10-ft wire mesh fence was installed and guards were trained to spot potential jumpers.
-After the barrier was installed people just jumped from other parts of the building, usually from office windows.
-The most recent suicide, however, was a 23-yo Yale student who managed to scale the observation deck fence on 30 May 2010.
+In response a 10-foot wire mesh fence was installed and guards were trained to spot potential jumpers.
+Unfortunately, after the barrier was completed people just jumped from other parts of the building, usually from office windows.